tinacms/tina.io/content/docs/self-hosted/tina-backend/vercel-functions.md

   force = true
 ```

-Next Make sure to update your TinaCMS config to use the new endpoint.
+Next make sure to update your TinaCMS config to use the new endpoint.

 ```js
 // tina/config.{js,ts}